pbhaskaran/Negotiation-Agent/README.md

 - Test your agent through `run.py`, results will be returned as dictionaries and saved as json-file.
 A plot of the negotiation trace will also be saved.

 ## More information
 [More documentation can be found here](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWebPython/wiki/WikiStart).
-Part of this documentation was written for the Java version of GeniusWeb, but classes en functionality is left identical as much as possible.
+Part of this documentation was written for the Java version of GeniusWeb, but classes and functionality are left identical as much as possible.